 In addition, all job site personnel are empowered—and required—to proactively address any potential hazards.

-Learn more about how we have built and continue to maintain our strong Safety Culture in this article from BELL’s Executive Vice President of Building Operations, Eric Pyle, in the AGC’s Constructor Magazine.
+Learn more about how we have built and continue to maintain our strong Safety Culture in this article from BELL’s President, Eric Pyle, in the AGC’s Constructor Magazine.

 We regularly bring in safety consultants to our job sites to provide demonstrations for our team and subcontractors.
 Topics have included fire protection, proper harnessing and fall protection, and hand protection.